tar-ang-2004/Food-Wastage-Management-System-/README.md

 ---

-**Note**: This is an internship project demonstrating full-stack web development skills, data analysis capabilities, and system design understanding.
+**Note**: This is an internship project demonstrating data analysis capabilities, and system design understanding.
 The code includes comprehensive comments and follows best practices for maintainability and scalability.